Tropical Storm Arlene (2011)

-Tropical Storm Arlene, the first named storm of the 2011 Atlantic hurricane season, brought blustery conditions to much of eastern Mexico in late June to early July 2011.
+Tropical Storm Arlene brought blustery conditions to much of eastern Mexico in late June to early July 2011.
+The first named storm and first tropical cyclone of the 2011 Atlantic hurricane season.
 Arlene originated from an Atlantic tropical wave, which crossed the Yucatán Peninsula before emerging over warm waters in the Bay of Campeche.
 Despite moderate wind shear, the disturbance strengthened and developed a surface circulation, prompting the National Hurricane Center to declare it a tropical storm on June 28.
 Arlene remained vigorous for most of its existence; the storm peaked in intensity with winds of 65 mph (100 km/h) on June 30, just before making landfall on the coast of Veracruz.
 Crossing the mountains of eastern Mexico, Arlene weakened to a depression before dissipating early on July 1.

 The precursor disturbance to Arlene brought significant rainfall to parts of Central America, killing three people and triggering widespread flooding and landslides.
 Throughout Mexico, prolonged rains from Arlene and subsequent flooding affected hundreds of homes and several roads, causing many residents to seek shelter.
 At the height of the storm, power was lost to 285,000 homes.
 At least 22 people in Mexico were killed by Arlene.
 Elsewhere, rainfall from the storm alleviated ongoing drought conditions in southern Texas and Florida.